harshsrigh/openlane_sky130nm_vsdworkshop/README.md

 Spice file after all the changes:
 ![](./images/netlist.PNG)

-Exceute Simulation using command: `ngspice sky130_inv.spice` Followed by `ngspice-> plot y vs time a` in the ngspice command line.
+Execute Simulation using command: `ngspice sky130_inv.spice` Followed by `ngspice-> plot y vs time a` in the ngspice command line.
 Results in following plot:
 ![add_image](./images/sim_spice.PNG)